-Secured on a cliff of trachyte that dominates the source of the Fiora, the inhabited area of Santa Fiora has a different history to that of the other Amiata villages.
-Santa Fiora was not subject to the Abbey of Santissimo Salvatore, but soon became the most important Aldobrandeschi holding on the mountain, resisting the numerous conquering attempts by the Siennese.
-In 1439, it passed to the Sforza family, to then finish under Florentine control in 1633.
+Sheltered on a cliff of volcanic rock, which dominates the spring of the Fiora river, the village of Santa Fiora has a different history unlike the other centres of the Amiata region.
+Indeed, the village was not subject to the rule of the Abbey of Santissimo Salvatore, but soon became the most important Amiata property of the Aldobrandeschi family, enduring numerous occupation attempts by the Sienese.
+In 1439, its ownership passed on to the Sforza family, before being taken over by Florentine rule in 1633.